adamwespiser/wespiser.com/my-site/writings/wyas/00_overview.md

 #### [Understanding Check]
 * What form does Scheme use to represent data? what about code?
 * How would you create a function in Scheme?
 How about set a variable?
-* If Scheme is a Dynamically-Typed Interpreted Functional Language?
-What does this make C, or your favorite programming language?
+* If Scheme is a Dynamically-Typed Interpreted Functional Language, what does this make C, or your favorite programming language?
 * Can you rearrange `let` expressions into `lambda`?
 What about `lambda` into `let`?
 * Write out an explanation and example that demonstrates lexical scope using a `lambda` expression.